Albanian Files_prov

 Albania is a young democracy, home to three million people.
 The country sits at the heart of the Mediterranean; its geographic location has long shaped the country’s cultural exchanges and built environment.
 Three decades after the collapse of the dictatorial regime, Albania remains in transition – culturally, socially and architecturally.
 This ongoing renewal has placed architecture at the center of national discourse and created a specific opportunity for architects.
 “The Albanian Files” focuses on that transformation.

-This book brings together sixty international offices currently working in Albania, some of which have been active in the country since as early as 2004.
+This book brings together sixty international offices currently working in Albania, some of which have been active in the country since the early 2000s.
 Each office submitted a contribution with reflections on their experiences in Albania and on architecture built and proposed.

 Albania is a young democracy, home to three million people.
 The country sits at the heart of the Mediterranean; its geographic location has long shaped the country’s cultural exchanges and built environment.
 Three decades after the collapse of the dictatorial regime, Albania remains in transition – culturally, socially and architecturally.
 This ongoing renewal has placed architecture at the center of national discourse and created a specific opportunity for architects.
 “The Albanian Files” focuses on that transformation.

-This book brings together sixty international offices currently working in Albania, some of which have been active in the country since as early as 2004.
+This book brings together sixty international offices currently working in Albania, some of which have been active in the country since the early 2000s.
 Each office submitted a contribution with reflections on their experiences in Albania and on architecture built and proposed.

 Edited by Anneke Abhelakh,